-The aggregate market value of the registrant's common stock held by June 30, 2013, by the closing price on such day of $$55.68$ as reported on the by non-affiliates of the registrant, determined by multiplying the outstanding shares on the New York Stock Exchange, was \$7,853,278,583 .
-The number of shares of the registrant's common stock, \$0.01 par v value, outstanding as of February 19, 2014 was 236,011,911.
-DOCUMENTS INC CORPORATED BY REFERENCE DOCUMENT FORM 10-K REFERENCE Portions of Proxy Statement for the 2014 Annual Meeting of Stockholders Part III , , rectors, officers and holders of more than 5% of the registrant's Common Stock as of June 30, indicate that such person or entity possesses the power, direct or indirect, to direct or cause the direction of the management or policies of the registrant, or that such person or entity is controlled by or under common control with the registrant.
+Excludes 96,113,955 shares of the registrant's Common Stock held by directors, officers and holders of more than 5% of the registrant's Common Stock as of June 30, 2013.
+Exclusion of shares held by any person should not be construed to indicate that such person or entity possesses the power, direct or indirect, to direct or cause the direction of the management or policies of the registrant, or that such person or entity is controlled by or under common control with the registrant.